coding-school-projects/cub3d/README.md

 </p>

-NOTE: after cloning, cub3d_solution folder has libft and minilibx-linux foleders.
-So Include the libft and minilibx-linux folders.

 ## 📚 About The Project

 cub3D is a 42 School project that recreates a Wolfenstein 3D-style raycasting engine using C and the miniLibX library.
 This project explores fundamental 3D rendering techniques while implementing game mechanics like texture mapping, player movement, and collision detection.